shunjieee/tp/docs/UserGuide.md

 [back to top](#table-of-contents)
 1. Sample data sometimes does not clear if edited before a new contact is added.
 As such, we recommend that users add a new contact immediately upon first logging into Hi:Re before executing any other commands.
 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 ***
+1. When the contacts panel is hidden by `$`, commands that show a list of contacts (like `ls` or `?`) will consequently not appear to do anything.
+Thus, if the result of one of these commands is unexpectedly empty, try toggling the panel and enetering the command again.
 ## Command summary

 [back to top](#table-of-contents)